cs24/cloud-inquisitor/docs/local-development/docker.rst

 Making Changes to your Code
 ===========================

-Do not make changes to the code running on the container, container storage is not persistent.
+Do not make changes to the code running on the container; container storage is not persistent.

 Instead, run the following sets of commands to get your code changes into the containers: